Table of Contents

 Payment of Firm’s Debts and private Debts:

-Section-49 of IPA1932 deals the following is applied in Case of Firm’s Debt and Private
+Section-49 of IPA1932 deals with the following applied in the Case of a Firm’s Debt and Private Debt.

 (i) Firm’s Property is applied first in payment of Firm’s Debts and if there is any surplus,